 With the help of the diabetes care specialists at Neuropathy Treatment Clinic of Oklahoma, you can manage your condition effectively and help prevent diabetic neuropathy from getting worse.

-Dr. D’Souza takes a patient-centered, multifaceted approach to treating diabetic neuropathy.
-He may recommend increasing your physical activity, physical therapy focused on restoring balance, and techniques for improving your diabetes control.
+Our medical staff takes a patient-centered, multifaceted approach to treating diabetic neuropathy.
+They may recommend increasing your physical activity, physical therapy focused on restoring balance, and techniques for improving your diabetes control.

-To address the pain and nerve dysfunction associated with neuropathy, Dr. D’Souza often recommends combined electrochemical therapy (CET).
-This highly effective treatment uses anesthetic nerve blocks and gentle electrical signals applied to the affected region to significantly reduce symptoms in 87% of patients who undergo the therapy.
+To address the pain and nerve dysfunction associated with neuropathy, our team often recommends combined electrochemical therapy (CET).
+This highly effective treatment uses a Pharmaceutical Grade Nutrient Blend and gentle electrical signals applied to the affected region to significantly reduce symptoms in 87% of patients who undergo the therapy.

 Our clinic delivers quality diabetes care, utilizing CET as a treatment for patients with diabetic neuropathy.
-Dr. D’Souza, our board-certified neurologist, uses the state-of-the-art neoGEN system of electric stimulation, combined with local anesthetics, to provide relief from neuropathy pain.
+Dr. D’Souza, our board-certified neurologist, uses a FDA approved electric stimulatory system, combined with local anesthetics, to provide relief from neuropathy pain.

 You can expect only the finest care from our clinic.
 During your initial appointment, we take a full medical history and assign a neuropathy score.
 We will review the lab test results and provide you with an overview of our treatment plan, and answer any questions you may have about CET.
 If you qualify as a candidate for our program, our diabetes care specialists will customize a treatment plan based on the extent of the nerve damage in your body and your level of pain.